-On this page we explain what working tax credits and child tax credits are, how they compare to benefits and how tax credits work.
+On this page we explain what tax credits are, how they work and how they compare to other benefits.

-- Child tax credit (or CTC) is paid to people who have children.
+- Child tax credit is paid to people who have children.
 It is paid in addition to child benefit and you do not have to be working to get it.

 The amount of tax credits you get depends on a number of factors including the total amount of taxable income you and your partner have (income for the current year and previous year can be relevant for tax credits); whether you, your partner, or your children have a disability or long-term health problem; the number of hours you work; and the amount you pay for childcare.